-Movement: As soon as our students arrive we engage their will with morning chores.
+Movement: As soon as our students arrive we engage their will with morning movement.
 This activates and energizes their limbs and rhythmic systems and leaves behind the dramas of the early morning.
-Specific students have therapeutic goals for cross lateral integration and differentiation, rhythm, hand/eye coordination, building core strength, integrating memory and movement, cooperation and teamwork, etc. The exercises and activities, while being therapeutically motivated by one child or another’s needs, are good for all the children.
+Specific students have therapeutic goals for cross lateral integration and differentiation, rhythm, hand/eye coordination, building core strength, integrating memory and movement, cooperation and teamwork, etc. The exercises and activities, while being individually motivated, are good for all the children.

 Chores: Animal care and firewood are two important chores.
 Our care for the horses develops empathetic connections to the animals, supports a sense of responsibility, and provides the benefits of large and small motor challenges.
 Specific activities include: mucking, feeding, watering, grooming, wrangling hay, and cleaning hooves.

-We cut and split the firewood that heats our yurt.
-Educational benefits include: cooperation, service to the group, the qualities of different species of wood, the importance of maintaining one’s tools and experience with the practice and logistics of heating a space.
+We also cut and split the firewood that heats our yurts.
+Educational benefits include: cooperation, service to the group, understanding the qualities of different species of wood, learning about the importance of maintaining one’s tools and experience with the practice and logistics of heating a space.
 Benefits include cross lateral integration, proprioception, integrating vertical and horizontal midlines, and core strength.

-Activity: This period is the heart of the EARTH program.
+Activity: This is the heart of the EARTH program.
+Every day, throughout the seasons, we engage our wills.
 Our specific goals vary with the block.
-Projects are oriented toward practical work (bridge building, charcoal making) some are more related to farm work (gardening, apple tree pruning, harvesting and preserving food, milking and caring for cows, tapping maple trees and making syrup, and some are personal and artistic (carving spoons, making hand forged knives and beaten copper bowls).
-These challenges, like all of the artistic and craft work in the Waldorf School, work to develop a balanced sense of self through integrating thinking with practical achievement and artistic beauty.
+Projects are oriented toward practical work (bridge building, charcoal making, blacksmithing), some are more related to farm work (gardening, apple tree pruning, harvesting and preserving food, milking and caring for cows, tapping maple trees and making syrup), and some are personal and artistic (carving spoons, making hand forged knives and beaten copper bowls).
+These challenges, like all of the artistic and craft work in the Waldorf School, work to develop a balanced sense of self through integrating thinking with practical achievement and artistic beauty. hinking with practical achievement and artistic beauty.

-Horseback riding: Horse riding and horse care provide an intensive and integrated set of lessons in respect and empathy, emotional self control and responsibility.
-They require students to practice physical/energetic/attentional integration with another creature and with fellow riders while providing specific meaningful movement patterns to master.
+Horseback riding: Horse riding and horse care provide an intensive and integrated set of lessons in respect and empathy, self control and responsibility.
+They require students to work in partnership with another creature and with fellow riders.
+Self-confidence is the result.